The best sales to shop this weekend: PhoneSoap, Madewell, Samsung and more

 Give the gift of sanitized tech this Valentine’s Day with PhoneSoap’s BOGO 50% off deal.
 When you buy the UV-sanitizing PhoneSoap and HomeSoap, the AirSoap air purifier or another accessory, you’ll automatically get 50% off a second product of equal or lesser value.

-And to sweeten the deal even further, PhoneSoap is also donating $5 from every sale in February to the Ashe Culture Arts Center, a non-profit organization in New Orleans, Louisiana that celebrates the people, places, and philosophies of the African Diaspora through art and culture, so you may want to hold off on buying for a couple days.
+And to sweeten the deal even further, PhoneSoap is also donating $5 from every sale in February to the Ashe Culture Arts Center, a nonprofit organization in New Orleans, Louisiana, that celebrates the people, places and philosophies of the African diaspora through art and culture, so you may want to hold off on buying for a couple days.
 Luckily, this deal lasts through February 14, so you have plenty of time to save.
 For more information, read our full PhoneSoap review here.

-Editors Note: It’s still unknown whether or not UV Sanitizers and UV-C can kill Covid-19, and the FDA (Food and Drug Administration) released an advisory confirming this.
-They also note that direct contact with UV-C or looking into the light can cause injury.
-The UV Sanitizers above feature lids with a locking mechanism or the light is only activated when the cover is confirmed to be closed.
-You can see the full advisory from the FDA here and further analysis from CNN Business here.

 Samsung Galaxy S21 5G, S21+ 5G and S21 Ultra 5G

 Now’s your chance to snag Samsung’s latest smartphones at a major discount.
-When you trade in your old model at Best Buy, you save up to $900 on the brand new Galaxy S21 5G, S21+ 5G or S21 Ultra 5G.
+When you trade in your old model at Best Buy, you save up to $900 on the brand-new Galaxy S21 5G, S21+ 5G or S21 Ultra 5G.
 Of course, your phone’s value will vary based on its condition and model, but At&T, Verizon and Sprint/T-Mobile customers are all eligible for the deal.

-T-fal Ultimate Hard Anodized Nonstick Fry Pan with Lid ($37.71, originally $55.95; amazon.com)
+T-fal Ultimate Hard Anodized Nonstick Fry Pan With Lid ($37.71, originally $55.95; amazon.com)

 Amazon has cooked up a price drop on our favorite nonstick pan.
 The T-fal Ultimate Hard Anodized Nonstick Fry Pan with Lid is down to $37.71, and it’s the one pan you’ll want on hand for all your basic cooking needs.
 Thanks to its significant depth, the T-fal can handle everything from frying up eggs to prepping rice and stews.

-Note: Editor’s note: It’s still unknown whether or not UV sanitizers and UV-C can kill Covid-19, and the FDA (Food and Drug Administration) released an advisory confirming this.
-They also note that direct contact with UV-C or looking into the light can cause injury.
-The UV sanitizers above feature lids with a locking mechanism or the light is only activated when the cover is confirmed to be closed.
-You can see the full advisory from the FDA here and further analysis from CNN Business here.